Store Mapping

 Combining Lenses

-A Lens supports the plus-operator with another lens in order to create a new lens, that combines the two in such a way, that the get and set-functions are chained in natural order.
+A Lens supports the plus-operator with another lens in order to create a new lens which combines the two.
+The get and set-functions of the resulting lens are chained in natural order.

 Imagine the following example: